Brand New Homes – Tips and Insider Information

 - Interview and don’t settle for less in a Realtor- you’re making a huge investment.
 Also, don’t assume that just because you call a “New Construction Real Estate Team,” that you’ll get the kind of experience that protects you.
-You want an experienced PERSON, not a team- your assigned agent can be a “newer agent” or a “showing agent” who will be kind but will not protect you.
+ASK for credentials!
+You want an experienced PERSON, not a big team because your assigned agent can be a “newer agent” or a “showing agent” who will be kind but will not protect you.

 - You cannot do anything about warranties or building inspectors.
 You need to be aware.
 Reversed window panes cost you thousands in heating and cooling bills.
 Low “freon levels” also cost you money each month.
 Know that when you sell your home, the buyer will have an inspection.
-If things are found beyond the 1 year warranty period, you get to foot the bill.
-Repairs cost A LOT more than an inspection would have.
+If things are found beyond the 1-2 year warranty periods, you get to foot the bill.
+Repairs and utility bills cost A LOT more than an inspection would have.

 With How Quickly Homes Are Built, It’s Up To You To Protect Yourself!

 This blog was written by Terri Grosse.
-Terri and her partner and former Nevada building engineer husband, Kurt Grosse, are 28 and 25 year Las Vegas Valley real estate agents.
+Terri and her partner and former Nevada building engineer husband, Kurt Grosse, are 25+ year Las Vegas real estate agents.
 Their goal is to protect their home buyers and sellers in every way they can.
 With how quickly homes are built in Southern Nevada, their skills and knowledge are invaluable.
-Call or text them with questions or to schedule a housing consultation today at 702-750-7599.
+Call or text Terri and Kurt with questions or to schedule a housing consultation today at 702-750-7599.

 Are You Financing Your Home?